-The share options outstanding at 31 December 2022 had a weighted average remaining contractual life of 3.08 years (2021: 3.61 years).
+The share options outstanding at 31 December 2023 had a weighted average remaining contractual life of 2.26 years (2022: 3.08 years).

-In 2022, HK\$nil (2021: HK\$357,000) share-based compensation expense had been included in the consolidated income statement and the corresponding amount of which had been credited to share-based compensation reserve.
+In the years ended 31 December 2023 and 2022, the amount of share-based compensation expense charged to the consolidated income statement was nil and correspondingly the amount credited to share-based compensation reserve was nil.
 No liabilities were recognised for share-based payment transactions.